 I couldn’t wait to learn how to write!

 Decades later, I am still curious about anything to do with writing.

 Now that I’m older…

-In my career as a writer and editor, I compose text for precise meaning.
-As a wordsmith, I love wrangling wayward texts to bring clarity.
+In my earlier career, I composed text for precise meaning.
+I still love wrangling wayward texts to bring clarity.

 In my role as an artist, I shape text in creative ways to bring delight and contemplation.

 Using mixed media, I design artist books, sharing what I discover by teaching art workshops.
 This dichotomy of precision and experimentation sets me on a lifelong design quest.